Details of Lander's object types and the object map

 In order to store the details of which objects live where on the landscape, the game contains an object map that maps landscape coordinates to the objects that live there.
 The object map (stored at objectMap) contains one byte for each tile on the landscape.
 This byte determines the type of object (if any) that appears on that tile, where objects are trees, buildings, rockets and so on.

-A byte of &FF in the object map indicates that there is no object on that tile, while a value of 0 to 24 indicates that the tile contains an object of that type (though as noted above, values of 0, 12 and 24 are not used).
+A byte of &FF in the object map indicates that there is no object on that tile, while a value of 0 to 23 indicates that the tile contains an object of that type (though as noted above, values of 0 and 12 are not used).

 There can be only one object on each tile, and the object is placed at the tile corner.
 If you look at the screenshot again, you can see that all ground-based objects are drawn on tile corners: